sst/guide/_chapters/errors-outside-lambda-functions.md

 ![Handler error log detail request in Seed](/assets/monitor-debug-errors/handler-error-log-request-detail-in-seed.png)

-You should see an exception `Runtime.HandlerNotFound`, along with the stacktrace.
+You should see an exception `Runtime.HandlerNotFound`, along with the stack trace.
 Also, note the message at the bottom `Unknown application error occurred`.

 And that about covers the main Lambda function errors.
-Next we'll look at how we'll debug errors in API Gateway.
+So the next time you see one of the above error messages, you'll know what's going on.

 ### Rollback the Changes